Chairman and Chief Executive Officer

 As chairman of Revlon, Mr. Perelman has demonstrated a longstanding commitment to improving women’s health.
 In 1990 he created the Revlon/UCLA Women’s Cancer Research Program, which led to the development of Herceptin, the groundbreaking treatment for breast cancer.
 The EIF Revlon Run/Walk has raised more than $100 million to fight women’s cancers.
 In 2014, he co-founded, along with Barbra Streisand, the Women’s Heart Alliance to raise awareness, encourage action and drive new research to fight heart disease in women.

 As a champion of culture, in June 2016, Mr. Perelman announced a $75 million lead gift to fund the Perelman Performing Arts Center at the World Trade Center.
 Scheduled to open in early 2020, the new Perelman Center will serve as a world-class performance space in Lower Manhattan, producing and premiering new works of theater, dance, music, film and opera.

 Mr. Perelman is the Vice Chairman of the Apollo Theater Foundation and sits on the board of many institutions.
-Among them are: The Museum of Modern Art; New York Presbyterian Hospital; Weill Cornell Medical Center; Columbia Business School; NYU Langone Medical Center and The One Foundation.
+Among them are: The Museum of Modern Art; New York Presbyterian Hospital; Columbia Business School; NYU Langone Medical Center and The ONE Campaign.